flyCouch/Tattoofall/README.md

 Don't set the RGB LED to those values in the bottom right.

-Don't hold the LED over the tattoo for about a minute to cause photonic agitation.
+Don't hold the LED over the tattoo for about a minute to cause resonant photonic agitation.

 Don't do any of this as the tattoo ink migrates to surface of the skin over about 2-4 weeks, and makes a small shallow easily healed wound.